- HR News and Trends

 - Compulsory Covid vaccination – can employers introduce a ‘no jab, no job’ policy?

-With the roll-out of the COVID-19 vaccination well underway in the UK, you are likely to be considering how this is affecting your staff and any plans to open up your workplace.
+With the roll-out of the COVID-19 vaccine well underway in the UK, you are likely to be considering how this is affecting your staff and any plans to open up your workplace.

 Many UK employers are strongly encouraging their staff to get the vaccine, but without making it compulsory.
 Some businesses have already taken the decision to make it compulsory for employees to get the vaccine before returning to the workplace, but this decision is not without its risks or complications.
 Currently this is much more likely to happen in the US than the UK.